LayerBaseApp/LayerBase/README.md

 Instead of asking, “What did I change?” or “Why did this print look better six months ago?”
 LayerBase helps you find the answer.

 **Every File.
 Every Print.
 Every Setting.
 One Searchable Database.**

+## Support LayerBase

+Developing and maintaining LayerBase requires time, testing hardware, storage, development tools, and continued compatibility work as slicers and operating systems evolve.

+Those who find the project useful and would like to support its continued development may contribute through the project’s support page.

+Financial support may be used for:

+* Development and testing hardware
+* Storage and backup services
+* Domain and project infrastructure costs
+* Testing across additional devices and operating systems
+* Continued development, documentation, and maintenance

+Supporting LayerBase is entirely optional.
+Every supporter receives the same publicly released software, and contributions do not purchase features, priority support, or control over the project roadmap.

+Thank you for helping keep LayerBase active, independent, free, and open source.

+---

+## License

+LayerBase will be released under the **GNU Affero General Public License v3.0-AGPL-3.0** license.

+See the `LICENSE` file for the complete terms.